lvgl/lvgl/docs/get-started/bindings/micropython.rst

 - ``struct`` APIs should follow the widgets' conventions.
 That is to receive a pointer to the ``struct`` as the first argument, and the prefix of the ``struct`` name should be used as the prefix of the function name too (e.g. :cpp:expr:`lv_disp_set_default(lv_disp_t * disp)`)
-- Functions and ``struct``\ s which are not part of the public API must begin with underscore in order to mark them as “private”.
+- Functions and ``struct``\ s which are not part of the public API must begin with underscore in order to mark them as "private".
 - Argument must be named in H files too.
 - Do not ``malloc`` into a static or global variables.
 Instead declare the variable in :c:macro:`LV_ITERATE_ROOTS` list in ``lv_gc.h`` and mark the variable with :cpp:expr:`GC_ROOT(variable)` when it's used. **See** :ref:`memory_management`